matgorka/extcl/README.md

   }
   ```

-  It means that accepted options are: `?-foo? ?-bar value1 value2? ?-baz 1/2?`
+  It means that accepted options are: `?-foo? ?-bar value1 value2? ?-baz 1/2?`.

   `{ n integer }`

-  ...is interpreted as `?-n integerValue?`
+  ...is interpreted as `?-n integerValue?`.

 - ***lpopl*** - Pops value(s) from the beginning of a list.